-Revolt Energy Recycles Solar Infrastructure
+Revolt Energy Recovers Solar Infrastructure

 Revolt Energy transforms end-of-life solar panels into new resources through one of the most advanced, sustainable, and cost-effective recycling technologies in the world.
 With up to 99% material recovery and 99.9% purity, we create a circular lifecycle for solar infrastructure.During the lifetime of any solar installation, panels may be damaged by hail, storms, or natural wear.
 Revolt ensures these panels are responsibly recovered, recycled, and reintegrated into manufacturing supply chains.We serve municipal programs, utility-scale developers, investors, and commercial partners, and we even pay our customers for their end-of-life solar panels.Our technology combines photonics, robotics, and advanced manufacturing to create a fully automated, high-integrity recycling solution.
 Our patented technology has been developed in-house by world experts.